BryanWilhite/dotnet-core/dotnet-web-api-minimal/README.md

 dotnet run
 ```

-The `appsettings.Development` [file](./Songhay.WebApiOne/appsettings.Development.json) has been changed from the default to write to the console in the `Development` Environment.
+The `appsettings.Development.json` [file](./Songhay.WebApiOne/appsettings.Development.json) has been changed from the default to write to the console in the `Development` Environment.

 Hitting the conventional `http://localhost:5000` should produce a session like this: